 Britta's work focuses on the transformational journey of pregnancy, birth, and new parenthood.
 Using a grounded, honest, and a playful approach, she helps parents navigate birth and parenthood with strength, confidence, and a deep connection as a couple.

-When I was eight-years-old, my stepmom gave birth to my little brother.
-While she was in labor, I sat with her.
-We played gin rummy as her contractions came and went over the course of a few hours.
-When a contraction started, we would pause the game so she could focus until the contraction would pass and we’d return to our game.
-At some point, she went into the bathroom and my dad came out and told me they were heading to the hospital.
-I didn’t go with them, but I slept fitfully, excited by the prospect of a new sibling.
-I reflect on those hours frequently.
-I didn’t know then that that experience would be the first of many times I would sit with a laboring parent.
+When I was eight years old, my stepmom gave birth to my little brother.
+While in labor, as her contractions came and went, she taught me gin rummy.
+When a contraction started, we would pause the game so she could focus until the contraction subsided.
+I didn’t know then that this experience would be the first of many times I would sit with a parent during labor.

 I began to hunt for a more balanced way to support birthing individuals and their partners in preparation for the full range of experiences possible in birth.
 I knew that labor, birth, and new parenthood required far more than yogic breathing and relaxation.

 This quest led me to take a class early in 2002 with Pam England, author of the book Birthing from Within and director of the organization Birthing From Within.
 What she was doing with birth preparation felt revolutionary, personal, and spiritually rich.
 I was hooked!

 Pam became my mentor, a colleague on my journey as a childbirth professional, for a time my business partner, and ultimately, a trusted friend.
 The Birthing From Within approach and my close relationship with Pam have highly influenced my work, my life, and with her blessing, this book.